 In the twentieth century, the process of reducing tropes continued under the influence of synchronic linguistics advocated by Ferdinand de Saussure.
-It had been often done by Roman Jakobson (1956; 1983) who reduced them all to two, metaphor (based on similarity) and metonymy (based on contiguity) (4).To illustrate this point, Jakobson depended on Saussure's distinction between syntagmatic relation (in presentia) and paradigmatic relations (in absentia) to define metaphor and metonymy respectively.
-Accordingly, metaphor is based on the paradigmatic operation of selection or substitution and metonymy on the syntagmatic operation of coordination or combination.
+It had been often done by Roman Jakobson (1956; 1983) who reduced them all to two namely metaphor (based on similarity) and metonymy (based on contiguity) (4).
+To illustrate this point, Jakobson depended on Saussure's distinction between syntagmatic relation (in presentia) and paradigmatic relations (in absentia) to define metaphor and metonymy respectively.
+On this basis, metaphor becomes as being based on the paradigmatic operation of selection or substitution and metonymy on the syntagmatic operation of coordination or combination.
 Hence, metaphor is said to be based on similarity where we can see something as something else, whereas metonymy is based on contiguity that can be between domains.

-Jakobson (1956; 1983) explored synecdoche as a subtype of metonymy.
+Jakobson (1956; 1983), in his work, explored synecdoche as a subtype of metonymy.
 More precisely, one subtype of the older definition of synecdoche based on the part- whole relation is seen as being part of metonymy.
 Accordingly, the part-whole type of synecdoche was subordinated to metonymy and being one of its aspects whereas the genus-species type of synecdoche was largely forgotten.
 It can be said that, at this period, synecdoche appeared as a subtrope attributed to metonymy making Jakobson's work characterized by the dominance given to metaphor and metonymy.